AryehMiller/AryehMiller.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm an evolutionary biologist.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
+Hello, welcome to my website.
+I’m a PhD Student in the lab of [Dr. Jonathan Losos](https://sites.wustl.edu/losos/) at Washington University in St. Louis, where I’m studying evolutionary biology.
+I’m also a Research Fellow in the [Department of Vertebrate Zoology](https://naturalhistory.si.edu/research/vertebrate-zoology), at the Smithsonian Institution’s National Museum of Natural History.
+I received my undergraduate degree in Biology from the University of North Carolina Asheville, conducting research in the lab of [Dr. R. Graham Reynolds](https://reynoldslab.wp.unca.edu/).
+I’m an avid naturalist and broadly passionate about the study and conservation of biodiversity.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.